British Malaya: The Second World War (1941–1945)

 The First World War did not affect Malaya directly, aside from a naval skirmish between the renegade German cruiser SMS Emden and the Russian cruiser Zhemchug off the coast of George Town, in what became known as the Battle of Penang.

 The Second World War however consumed the country.
 Japan invaded Malaya in 1941, as part of the coordinated attack that started at Pearl Harbor.
 Malaya and Singapore were under Japanese occupation from 1942 until 1945.
 Japan rewarded Siam for its co-operation during this period by giving it the state of Perlis, Kedah, Kelantan and Terengganu.
 The rest of Malaya was governed as a single colony from Singapore.

 After Japan's surrender at the end of the Second World War, Malaya and Singapore were placed under British Military Administration.

 Decolonisation (1945–1963)

 Within a year after the Second World War, the loose administration of British Malaya was finally consolidated with the formation of the Malayan Union on 1 April 1946.
 Singapore, however, was not included and was considered a crown colony by itself.
-The new Union was greeted with strong opposition from the local Malays.
+The new union was greeted with strong opposition from the local Malays.
 The opposition revolved around two issues: loose citizenship requirements and reduction in the Malay rulers' power.
-Due to the pressure exerted, the Union was replaced with the Federation of Malaya on 31 January 1948.
-The Federation achieved independence on 31 August 1957.
-On 16 September 1963 the federation became Malaysia, by bringing into the federation Singapore (self-governing since 1959), Sarawak and North Borneo (Sabah) as new states.
+Due to the pressure exerted, the union was replaced with the Federation of Malaya on 31 January 1948.
+The federation achieved independence on 31 August 1957.
+On 16 September 1963 the federation became Malaysia, by bringing Singapore (self-governing since 1959), Sarawak and North Borneo (Sabah) into the federation as new states.
 Singapore was expelled from the federation on 9 August 1965.